 - We will respond to security incidents as a priority.

 - We will work with you to establish a disclosure time frame for the reported vulnerability.
 During this time frame, we will either work on a fix or decide to accept the risk, after which we will disclose the vulnerability.

 - We will always transparently let the community know about any incident that affects them.

 In general, we will aim for a fix within 90 days of processing your report, but we may propose a longer time frame (usually 120 days) for especially complex vulnerabilities.
 In some cases, when a vulnerability is particularly disruptive and/or easy to exploit, we may delay publishing technical details for an additional period after the fix is publicly available (usually no longer than 30 days).

 If you have found a security vulnerability in Matrix, we ask that you disclose it responsibly by emailing [email protected].
 Optionally, if you want to encrypt your email, you can use our PGP key.
 Please do not discuss potential vulnerabilities in public without validating with us first.

 - Review the report, verify the vulnerability and respond with confirmation and/or further information requests; we typically reply within 24 hours.

 - Once the reported security bug has been addressed we will notify the Researcher, who is then welcome to optionally disclose publicly.

-The Matrix.org Foundation does not currently provide a bug bounty, though organisations building on top of Matrix may do so in future.
-We do, however, maintain a Hall of Fame to recognise those who have responsibly disclosed security issues to us in the past.
+The Matrix.org Foundation does not ordinarily provide bug bounties, though organisations building on top of Matrix may do so in future.
+We maintain a Security Hall of Fame to recognise those who have responsibly disclosed security issues to us in the past.